Travel Advisory for Grenada

 Entry & Legal Compliance

-- Passport Validity Needed: 6 months beyond arrival date
+- Passport Validity Needed: At least 6 months beyond the date of arrival/entry.

 - Blank Pages Required: 1

-- Drone Usage Law: Prohibited for private use; requires authorization for film crews
+- Drone Usage Law: Not permitted for private individuals; authorization required for cinematic crews.

 Emergency Contacts